parmar-mohit/School-App/Database/MySQl Setup Queries.md

 ```

 After these commands are executed successfully the mysql is setup and ready for the program.

+Read more about password field of parent entity in refer Authentication section of [Parent Android App](../ParentAndroidApp/README.md)

 NOTE : Images for students will be stored in a directory named "Student Images" and filename for each image would be same as "SID" of student.